hagege/child_themes/plugins/shrinking-logo-sticky-header/readme.txt

 If the header has a background colour, then the header ‘covers’ the content when scrolling.
 See also the screenshot.
 This is the recommended procedure.
 If the recommended option described above does not work for you, you can also set the background colour for the header automatically via the settings.

+= The header with the navigation is too high on mobile devices and therefore takes up too much space on the display.
+Can this be fixed? =
+Yes, no problem at all: From version 1.4.1 onwards, you can optionally deactivate the sticky option on mobile devices.
+Please see setup of the Plugin.

 = Can you show me examples that demonstrate these effects? =

 Yes, with pleasure: